 e.
 Independence.
 The Board will be comprised of a majority of independent directors.
-For a director to qualify as "independent," the Board must affirmatively determine that the director has no relationship with the Company that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and the director otherwise satisfies the standards of "independence" established by applicable rules and regulations, including Nasdaq listing requirements and federal securities laws.
-The Board will review annually the relationships that each director has with the Company, and the Company will disclose the Board's determinations in the Company's annual proxy statement.
+For a director to qualify as "independent," the Board must affirmatively determine that the director has no relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, and the director otherwise satisfies the standards of "independence" established by applicable rules and regulations, including Nasdaq listing requirements and federal securities laws.
+The Board will review each director's independence annually, and the Company will disclose the Board's determinations in the Company's annual proxy statement.